 Between the “cheesy” sauce and garlic and herbs, this stuff is unbelievable.
 Seriously, you’ll want to serve these with everything from now on.

-These are the same spiced, candied sweet potatoes you know and love.
+These are the same spiced, candied sweet potatoes or yams you know and love.
 The only difference is: they’re vegan!

 But between the buttery, sugary taste and decadent streusel topping, you’d never know.

 You’ll use plant-based milk and vegan butter to get the right taste and texture.

 Serve them at your next holiday dinner, and they’ll be gone in a flash.

 If you need a paleo or vegan side dish this holiday season, look no further than this sweet potato casserole.

 It’s a festive staple and is inclusive of every dietary requirement.

 The filling is soft, silky, and subtly sweet, while the topping is a crunchy mix of maple syrup, cinnamon, vegan butter, and pecans.

 Together, they make a melt-in-your-mouth side dish that doubles as dessert.